-You’re on your fifth playthrough of Pokemon Sun, and the gameplay is finally starting to get stale.
-You gather dozens of Pokemon, train them, and effortlessly defeat your competitors.
-Before you know it, you’ve reached the end of the game again.
+You're on your fifth playthrough of Pokemon Red, Pokemon Diamond, or even Pokemon Sun, and the gameplay is finally starting to feel stale.

 Origin of the Pokemon Nuzlocke Challenge

 The Pokemon Nuzlocke Challenge started on 4chan in 2010.
 One user named "Nuzlocke" posted a comic that proposed a set of self-imposed rules for playing Pokemon games: